NiallB98/pygameFlowPuzzle/README.md

 - random
 - os

-If I were to come back and make a better version of this I would add:
+If I were to come back and make a better version of this some of what I would add would be:
 - Random level generation
 - Main menu
 - GUI feedback that the puzzle is complete rather than the console just printing "Done"